elonybear/PCAP/README.md

 ### Usage

 1. Run the server: `node server.js`
-2. In a browser navigate to `http://localhost:3000/admin.html`
+2. Admin: In a browser, navigate to `http://localhost:3000/admin.html`
 3. Add, update, or delete entries
+4. User: In a browser, navigate to `http://localhost:3000/user.html`

 ### Next Steps